List of Marvel Comics characters: D: Michael Duffy

 Sgt.
 Michael "Mike" Duffy is a character appearing in American comic books published by Marvel Comics.
 The character, created by Joe Simon and Jack Kirby, first appeared in Captain America Comics #1 (March 1941).

 Michael Duffy was the superior of Steve Rogers and James Barnes who were secretly Captain America and Bucky.
 He had a short temper and was always getting after his soldiers for "goldbricking".
 He was always picking on Rogers and Barnes for not being heroes, an ironic claim as he was unaware of their dual identities.
 He had nearly put two and two together, but would later deny the possibility.
 At one point, Duffy showed remorse when he thought that Rogers and Barnes had died in a Japanese air raid, only to go back to berating them when he found out they were alive.
 He also had a crush on Betsy Ross though this was retconned to show that he had a lover overseas named Flo.
 While out on a mission, Duffy and several soldiers were caught in an explosion.
 He survived and was recuperating in a hospital.
 Due to his lack of appearances afterwards, it's implied that he stayed in bed for the remainder of the war.
 Years later, Rogers would visit Arlington National Cemetery to see his former commander's grave stone and reminisce on old times.

 Michael Duffy in other media

 Michael Duffy appears in the Marvel Cinematic Universe films Captain America: The First Avenger and Captain America: The Winter Soldier, portrayed by Damon Driver.
 This version is a drill sergeant who is not comically temperamental nor mean-spirited towards Steve Rogers.

 Dum-Dum

 Dum-Dum is an alias utilized by characters appearing in American comic books published by Marvel Comics.

-Greenie

-Greenie is a Skrull infiltrator.
-The character, created by Jeph Loeb and Christos Cage, first appeared in Fallen Son: The Death of Captain America #5 (August 2007).
-He impersonated Dum Dum Dugan and infiltrated S.H.I.E.L.D. which fooled various individuals.